-Fig. 1 displays the relevant cross sections for electron-He scattering including elastic scattering, ionization, and excitation as functions of energy [15], [16].
+Figure 1 displays the relevant cross-sections for electron-He scattering including elastic scattering, ionization, and excitation as functions of energy [14], [15].
 Since Helium is a noble gas, it does not have a significant electron loss channel other than recombination.
-Both LSP and EEDF used the same cross section data.
+Both LSP and EEDF used the same cross-section data.
 Seven excitation channels are included with threshold energies ranging from 19.8 to 24.0 eV.
-The cross sections for these channels have been summed in the figure to show the effective excitation cross section.
+The crosssections for these channels have been summed in the figure to show the effective excitation cross-section.
 The ionization energy is 24.6 eV.
 Since EEDF assumes that the new electron is created with no energy, the MCC algorithm was modified to do the same.
-Ion-neutral collisions (elastic scattering and charge-exchange) were neglected in both codes for this comparison.
-From Fig. 1, the maximum total cross section for electron-He collisions is $\sim 10^{-15}$ cm2.
-The collision frequency is given by $\nu = n_n \sigma v$, where v is the electron speed in the neutral rest frame.
-This gives a collision time $1/\nu \simeq 1/2$ ps for 4 eV electrons in He near standard temperature and pressure (STP).
+Ion-neutral collisions (elastic scattering and chargeexchange) were neglected in both codes for this comparison.
+From Fig. 1, the maximum total cross-section for electron-He collisions is $\sim 10^{-15}$ cm.
+The collision frequency is given by $\nu = n_n \sigma v$ , where v is the electron speed in the neutral rest frame.
+This gives a collision time $1/\nu \simeq 1/2$ ps for 4 eV electrons.
 To resolve the collision time a simulation time step of $\sim 1/30$ ps was used.

 A conductivity-model simulation was set up in similar manner.
-In this case, however, no particles were used and the cell was treated as conducting medium, as described in Section II-C. The time step for this method just has to resolve the exponential time variation of the electron density.
+In this case however no particles were used and the cell was treated as conducting medium as described in Sec.
+II-C. The time step for this method just has to resolve the exponential time variation of the electron density.

 Results from the two codes for an applied field of 10 kV/cm are shown in Fig. 2.
-Figs. 2(a) and (b) show the electron temperature T_e and drift velocity v_d , respectively, as functions of time.
+The plots labelled (a) and (b) show the electron temperature $T_e$ and drift velocity $v_d$ , respectively, as functions of time.
 For the Monte Carlo method, denoted LSP-MCC in the figure, the drift velocity reaches its steady-state value in about a collision time.
-Note that at early time $t < 1/\nu$ the electrons are accelerated ballistically by the field resulting in a large transient drift velocity before collisions become significant.
+Note that at early time, $t < 1/\nu$ , the electrons are accelerated ballistically by the field resulting in a large transient drift velocity before collisions become significant.
 The temperature levels off to a constant value close to the EEDF value of 5.71 eV in about 0.1 ns (several hundred collision times).
-For the conductivity model (LSP- σ in Fig. 2), the electron temperature is initialized to $T_e = 0.026$ eV.
+For the conductivity model (LSP- $\sigma$ in Fig. 2), the electron temperature is initialized to $T_e = 0.026$ eV.
 Thereafter, the temperature is retrieved from the conductivity model lookup table.
 Similar behavior is observed for the electron drift velocity.
-Since T_e and v_d are functions only of the (constant) E/n_n value in the conductivity model, it is not possible to capture the initial transient behavior seen in the MCC model.
+Since $T_e$ and $v_d$ are functions only of the (constant) $E/n_n$ value in the conductivity model, it is not possible to capture the initial transient behavior seen in the MCC model.